-In-class Activities: There will be a number of in-class activities throughout the semester, which count 15% towards your final grade.
+In-class Activities: There will be a number of in-class activities throughout the semester, which count 12% towards your final grade.
 In-class activities can only be completed in class.
-No missing activity can be made up.
-The whole class will be divided into 10 groups of 6 to 7 students in each group.
+The whole class will be divided into groups of 5 to 7 students in each group.
 For each in-class activity, each group only hands in one answer sheet for grading.
 Only those students who attend classes and contribute to the completion of the answer sheet get credits.
+Missing activity can only with advance notice accompanied by appropriate official documentation.

 Group presentations: Each student will participate in a group presentation which involves reading of a particular article and then presenting it to the class.
 The articles are listed on the weekly schedule.
 However, your initiative is encouraged: Any supplementary material relevant to your presentation will be greatly appreciated.
 Just make sure you stick to the time limit given for each presentation.
-A PDF version of the articles is available on Moodle.
-You are expected to choose an article at the second class session.
+You are expected to choose an article at the beginning of the second week.
 A detailed description of how to present the articles will be distributed.
-Each presentation group will also be responsible for creating the in-class activity related to the article to be presented.
 Evaluation will be based on the presentation content, organization, clarity, timing, etc, as well as the quality of the designed in-class activity.
-Your peer students will evaluate your presentation performance and you will share the same final presentation score with your team members.
+It is important to note: FAILURE TO SHOW UP IN THE PRESENTATION DATE WILL RESULT IN DIRECT FAILURE IN THIS COURSE.

-Exams: The final exam and the midterms are cumulative in the traditional sense: questions will be based on the entire course.
+Exams: Exams are cumulative in the traditional sense: questions will be based on the entire course.
 The exam questions will test things discussed in class, including all the readings, lectures, in-class activities, and presentations.
-No make-up midterm or final exam will be given without a valid medical note or other official documentation.
+No make-up exams will be given without a valid medical note or other official documentation.